anfe67/EUROBIS-QC/DEV_NOTES.md

 - Implemented lookups also for QC 1 and 10 (required fields and basis of records)
 - TODO: Implement and check parallelism of MSSQL version - attempt is failing, (due to ODBC?) - redesign MSSQL connectivity to return a different connection per call, as in https://stackoverflow.com/questions/25851011/using-pyodbc-in-multi-processing-code
-- TODO: Test different approach than pyodbc: pymssql.
+- DONE: Test different approach than pyodbc: pymssql.

 # 15/01/2021